duneanalytics/docs/docs/getting-started/index.md

 A fundamental understanding of SQL is needed to be able to successfully query for data on Dune.

-PostgreSQL Database Systems are widely used across almost all walks of life and you can find a lot of non Dune specific documentation about it.
+SQL is widely used across almost all walks of life and you can find a lot of non Dune specific documentation about it.
 This often times helps with answering query related questions since most answers can easily be found in the internet.

-The official [PostgreSQL documentation](https://www.postgresql.org/docs/12/index.html) is quite helpful as well.
+- For Dune V1, the official [PostgreSQL documentation](https://www.postgresql.org/docs/12/index.html) is great.
 Dune runs on PostgreSQL 12.2.
+- For Dune V2, the official [DatabricksSQL ](https://docs.databricks.com/sql/language-manual/index.html) documentation is super helpful!

 #### Ethereum Virtual Machine data